Millennium Hilton New York One UN Plaza: Upper stories

 The second story contained the Coffee Mill, a cafe that served European food.
 There were also three meeting rooms named after U Thant, Dag Hammarskjöld, and Trygve Lie, former secretaries-general of the United Nations.
 The modern hotel contains seven meeting rooms, which cover 7500 ft2 and can fit up to three hundred guests.
 The hotel has hosted wedding receptions for ceremonies that have taken place in the Chapel at the United Nations, across 44th Street.

 There is a 40 ft swimming pool on the 27th story of One UN Plaza, which is accessible to guests in both buildings.
 The pool contains mirrored walls and piers, similar to those in the Ambassador Grill and the lobby, and was covered by an Oriental-style canopy.
 This story also contains a sauna and a gymnasium.
 The pool, sauna, and gymnasium are accessed by a corridor that ran alongside the glass facade, with a mirrored wall on the other side.
 There is a tennis court on the 39th story, atop the roof of One UN Plaza.
 At the time of its opening, the UN Plaza was the only hotel in New York City with an indoor tennis court.
 The pool, tennis court, sauna, and gym were originally operated by the Turtle Bay Tennis and Swim Club.
 The Millennium Health and Racquet Club continued to operate the pool and tennis court in the early 21st century.
-An executive lounge, known as the Skyline Club, is on the 30th story of the western tower.
+An executive lounge, known as the Skyline Club, is on the 30th story of the western tower and is accessible for an extra fee.
+The hotel also contains a fitness center.